vitorlbarroso/fresco-wordpress-curso/wp-content/plugins/ultimate-addons-for-gutenberg/readme.txt

 1. /assets/screenshots/1.png

 == Changelog ==

+= 1.25.4 - MONDAY, 7TH FEBRUARY 2022 =
+* Fix: CSS was not applying on responsive devices.
+* Fix: Multi Buttons - Child settings were not visible in the editor.

 = 1.25.3 - THURSDAY, 27TH JANUARY 2022 =
 * Improvement: Added compatibility with WordPress v5.9.